 Many people are unaware that after a child support amount is established by the Providence Family Court, it can be changed.
 The RI Family Court Court will require that the reason for the change is valid and that there has been a substantial change in circumstances since the prior court order.
+If you are in need of child support legal advice in Rhode Island, contact a RI child support lawyer.
+A Providence child support attorney will make sure that you get the justice that you deserve in Rhode Island Family Court.
 Simply not wanting to pay the amount established during the divorce or custody hearings is not a valid excuse.
 However, there are a few common reasons that the Court will allow support payments to be lowered.

 Loss of Income.